Brand Positioning: How to Find the Best Positioning for Your Coworking Space

 This is the second article in our coworking brand building series.
-In case you didn't have a chance to check out the first one, please follow this link, study the essentials of the first coworking brand building article necessary for the start and join me here ;-).
+In case you didn't have a chance to check out the first one, please follow this link, study the essentials of coworking space brand notion and its importance necessary for the start and join me here ;-).

 You are already aware of the coworking brand notion, you also know why it is so important to build a coworking business brand, and maybe you even started to think about the best coworking brand positioning.